ValerioB88/simple-pydash/README.md

-## Browser Dashboard
+## SimplePyDash
 <img src="demo.gif">

 A simple and modular dashboard that runs directly in the browser.
-Ideal for headless servers.
+Designed for real time plotting using only Python, with simplicity as its main aim.

-This was designed to be used in conjunction with OpenAI Gym Environments.
-However, I have now used many times with in totally different scenario, so I am dropping the "Gym" from the name.
-You can still use it with Gym Envs if you want to!
-But you can do much more with this.
+This was originally designed to be used in conjunction with OpenAI Gym Environments, to plot agent's behaviour in real time.
+It's still great for that, but it can be used for many other cases.

-This is _not_ designed to be used during training, but as a tool for analysing the behaviour of some agents in details, through the help of dynamic visualization.

-It uses [FastAPI](https://fastapi.tiangolo.com/) web framework and plots stuff through [WebSocketing](https://en.wikipedia.org/wiki/WebSocket).
-WebSocket uses TCP so you might get some lag.
-Feel free to re-make this with webRTC if you fancy!
+It uses [FastAPI](https://fastapi.tiangolo.com/) web framework and uses [WebSocket](https://en.wikipedia.org/wiki/WebSocket) for two-ways communication.

 #### Requirements:
 `pip install fastapi "uvicorn[standard]"`

-I suggest also installing `gym` if you want to try the example:
+I suggest also installing `gym` if you want to see how to implement gym env in it:
 `pip install gym`
+This is only used in an the `examples/openai_gym.py` and is otherwise not required.

 ### Installation
 To install you can _either_: